rcsb/SnpsInPdb/README.md

 # SnpsInPdb

-This project contains supplemental  material for a manuscript that is under review.
+This project contains supplemental  material for [Bhattacharya et al, 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0171355).
 The dataset contained in the manuscript is available through the file [dataset.csv](dataset.csv).

 ## Documentation